Exhibitions and Events

 Adelaide Hospital (requires Flash)

-The archives of the Adelaide Hospital, including those of the School of Nursing, were donated to the Manuscripts and Archives Research Library, Trinity College Library Dublin in 2007 by the Adelaide Hospital Society.
+The archives of the Adelaide Hospital, including those of the School of Nursing, were donated to the Manuscripts and Archives Research Library, the Library of Trinity College Dublin in 2007 by the Adelaide Hospital Society.
 A major project was initiated in September 2009, with the support of the Society, to catalogue the collection and make it available to the public.

-To commemorate the 150th anniversary of the foundation of the Adelaide School of Nursing, and to celebrate the start of the Adelaide Hospital Project, Trinity College Library Dublin mounted a display of items from the archive that relate to the School of Nursing, in the West End of the Long Room.
+To commemorate the 150th anniversary of the foundation of the Adelaide School of Nursing, and to celebrate the start of the Adelaide Hospital Project, the Library of Trinity College Dublin mounted a display of items from the archive that relate to the School of Nursing, in the West End of the Long Room.
 This exhibition was on view until 23rd December 2009.

 Marking the 260th Anniversary of the graduation of Edmund Burke in 2008.